nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/digital-signature.md

 ### Top-Level View

-From a high-level functional point of view, here is what users need to be able to do using the digital signature add-on:
+From a high-level functional point of view, here is what users need to be able to do using the digital signature addon:

 1. User A creates a certificate.
 2. User A signs a document.